 Share your nature knowledge and identify “that thing”

 You can contribute to the growing amount of information about what’s living in Wellington.
 Use NatureWatch to record your observations of living things.
 If you’re not sure what something is, other users can identify it for you.

-You can also join a volunteer monitoring project like the annual garden bird survey and kereru count.
+You can also join a volunteer monitoring project like the annual garden bird survey or get involved with Kereru Discovery projects.